-AbiBird has been developed for our older Australians, for family and carers, and for village operators.
+AbiBird solutions have been developed for our older Australians, for family and carers, and for village operators.

 For older Australians.

 We know you value your independence.
 You aren’t ready to move yet.
 You want to continue to live safely and independently in your own home.
 But what if something happens, what if you have a fall and you can’t call for help?

 AbiBird can help.
 An AbiSensor will alert those who care about you if it senses something unusual in your home.
 If you have had a fall and you are unable to call for help, the AbiSensor will automatically send an alert to the smartphone of a family member or carer, alerting them to check that you are OK.

 The alternatives are wearable or need to be with you, all the time.
 Their batteries need re-charging, all the time.
 They may have upfront costs that will lock you in for the long term.
 Not so with AbiSensor.

 What’s more, AbiSensor is not a wearable device.
 The small AbiSensor sits unobtrusively on a shelf, you can even forget it's there.
 And AbiSensor will alert your loved one, once a year, when its batteries need to be changed.
 AbiSensor is easy.
 And with AbiSensor you’ll never feel alone.